rflstruthers/ASP.NET-MVC-Back-End-Projects/README.md

                 </div>
             </div>
         </div>

+### Chat Message Edit
+The application had a chat message functionality, with the administrator able to edit all messages.
+As it was, the administrator could edit the date the message was sent and the user that sent it as well as the content of the message.
+I was tasked with changing the edit page so only the message content could be edited.

+        // Makes a list of ChatMessage properties that we don't want changed so only the Message property can be edited.
+        [HttpPost]
+        [ValidateAntiForgeryToken]
+        public ActionResult Edit([Bind(Include = "ChatMessageId,Sender,Date,Message")] ChatMessage chatMessage)
+        {
+            if (ModelState.IsValid)
+            {
+                var excluded = new[] { "Date", "Sender" };
+                var entry = db.Entry(chatMessage);
+                entry.State = EntityState.Modified;
+                foreach (var name in excluded)
+                {
+                    entry.Property(name).IsModified = false;
+                }
+                db.SaveChanges();
+                return RedirectToAction("Index");
+            }
+            return View(chatMessage);
+        }

 ## Other Skills Learned
 * Working with a group of developers to identify bugs to the improve usability of an application.